Now in open beta - free for 14 days, no credit card required.Download now ›

 Who Should Switch to Northlight

 Sales teams of 1-10 people who can't afford to lose their LinkedIn profiles.
 Your network is your career.
-Northlight's browser session approach eliminates ban risk.
+Northlight's browser session approach is built to avoid bans.

 Founders doing their own outbound who are tired of paying for five tools that don't talk to each other.
-One Northlight subscription at $40/month replaces the entire stack.
+One Northlight subscription starting at $80/month billed annually replaces the entire stack.

 SDRs drowning in tab-switching between LinkedIn, HubSpot, Apollo, Gmail, and Slack.
 One chat interface replaces all of it.

 Anyone spending $200+/month on a cobbled-together outreach stack.
-Northlight's Starter plan covers more ground than most teams' entire tool budget.
+Northlight's Pro plan covers more ground than most teams' entire tool budget.

 How to Migrate from HeyReach to Northlight